DevoInc/python-sdk/CONTRIBUTING.md

 3. Make your awesome code
 4. Never forget to **change the changelog**.
 4.1 [Keep a Changelog](http://keepachangelog.com/en/1.0.0/)
-5. Create a Merge Request to master.
+5. Create a Merge Request to release-next.

 ## Keep a CHANGELOG